MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-clv.md

 1. Set up the relationship between the **eCommercePurchases : eCommerce** entity and  **eCommerceContacts : eCommerce**.

-1. The **Additional data (optional)** step allows you to add any other customer activity data that would help provide a holistic view of your customers’ interactions with your business which could in turn contribute to CLV.
-Adding key customer interactions like web logs, customer service logs, rewards program history, email click history, etc can improve the accuracy of predictions.
-Select **Add data** to map additional customer activity data.
+1. The **Additional data (optional)** step allows you to add more customer activity data.
+This data can help to get more insights for customer interactions with your business, which can contribute to CLV.
+Adding key customer interactions like web logs, customer service logs, or rewards program history can improve the accuracy of predictions.
+Select **Add data** to include more customer activity data.

 1. Add the **Reviews : Website** entity and map the fields from the entity to the corresponding fields required by the model:
    - Activity type: Choose existing
    - Activity label: Review
    - Corresponding label: Website.Reviews.UserId
-   - Customer entity: eCommerceContacts : eCommerce
+   - Customer entity: eCommerceContacts:eCommerce
    - Relationship: WebsiteReviews

 1. Select **Next** to set the model schedule.

-   The model needs to train regularly to learn new patterns when there is new data ingested.
+   The model needs to train regularly to learn new patterns when there's new data ingested.
 For this example, choose **Monthly**.

 1. After reviewing all the details, select  **Save and Run**.